cr0w1234/MCP-App/rag-mcp-app/README_UI.md

 2. **Database connection errors**
    - Check your Supabase project URL and API key
-   - Ensure the table exists with the correct schema
+   - Ensure the `openai_memory_chats` table exists with the correct schema
+   - Verify RLS policies are properly configured

 3. **Messages not saving**
    - Check browser console for JavaScript errors
    - Verify the API endpoints are responding correctly
+   - Ensure the anon role has proper permissions

+4. **Session not persisting**
+   - Check localStorage in browser developer tools
+   - Verify session creation API is working
+   - Ensure Supabase connection is established

 ### Debug Mode